awesome-panel/panel-chemistry/README.md

 - the `panel-chemistry` python package of chemistry components for Panel.
 - example notebooks and data apps.

-You can install and create a new *app* as simple as
+You can install and use the package as simple as.

 ```bash
 pip install panel-chemistry